TJK-15/Group-Project/README.md

 If the queried location has no images available, a message will appear on the right side of the page in the gallery, under the 'See images here' header with 'No images found.
 Consider expanding radius.'
 The user will have to click on the map or expand their search radius until images appear in the gallery.
 Images will appear in a 4x3 grid.
 An image counter will appear under the gallery showing the current index of images appearing in the gallery, and the total number of images returned in the query.
 On the map, markers will appear showing the locations of the images found within the search radius.
 Users can select the 'Load More' button to load more images into the gallery.
 However, due to memory/performance limitations, we currently only allow 12 images to be shown at once in the gallery.
-Clicking on the 'Load More' button too rapidly may impede the load time for images so we recommend allowing all images to load before clicking on 'Load More'.
+Clicking on the **'Load More'** button too rapidly may impede the load time for images so we recommend allowing all images to load before clicking on 'Load More'.
 Finally, the user can click on an image present in the gallery to open it in an expanded view.
 For an example, see the query below taken in downtown Lisbon.

 ![Search query for images in downtown Lisbon](https://github.com/user-attachments/assets/64429bcf-8e1f-47ee-b4aa-67ecc2e9a841)
 ### _Image 4.
 Search query for images in downtown Lisbon._

 The user also has the ability to upload an image with coordinate information.
-Users can click on the 'Choose File' button file found next to the 'Upload Image:' dialog.
+Users can click on the **'Choose File'** button file found next to the 'Upload Image:' dialog.
 This will allow you to scroll through file explorer for any image with a jpg, jpeg, or png extension.
 If an image with an invalid extension is chosen, the upload process will fail.
-The file name will appear next to the 'Choose File' button once an image has been selected.
+The file name will appear next to the **'Choose File'** button once an image has been selected.
 Users must then input a username in the 'Username:' text field.
 Currently there are no protections against special characters in this field, although this has potential to cause issues.
 We would advise the user to select a username without special characters (such as #, //, *, etc).
 If the image was uploaded successfully to the database, an alert will appear on the browser with the message 'Image and data uploaded successfully'.
 If an error occurred, the alert will show the error instead.
-Currently, uploaded images are simply stored in the local directory titled 'uploads' under myapp/static.
+Currently, uploaded images are simply stored in the local directory titled **'uploads'** under **myapp/static**.
 See the below images for an example.

 ![Image file and username](https://github.com/user-attachments/assets/b625d97b-b230-4d7f-8527-33be2b9bc8b6)